Getting started

 Thermodynamic and mobility database files

-Thermodynamic and mobility database files are spreadsheets in either ods or xslx format.
+Thermodynamic and mobility database files are spreadsheets in csv, ods or xlsx format.

 The Gibbs free energy of the metal phase is described with the Calphad method, using a Redlich-Kister polynomial for the excess term (see the Thermodynamics of the metal phase Section).
-Thermodynamic database files contain two sheets:
+Thermodynamic database files in ods and xlsx format contain two sheets:

-• Pure elements stores coefficients that describe the temperature dependence of the Gibbs free energy of pure elements, in the form \(G - H_\mathrm{SER}\), according to [Dinsdale_1991]:
+• Elements stores coefficients that describe the temperature dependence of the Gibbs free energy of pure elements, in the form \(G - H_\mathrm{SER}\), according to [Dinsdale_1991]:

 \[G = a + b\,T + c\,T\,\ln{T} + d_2\,T^2 + d_3\,T^3 + \frac{e}{T} + G_\mathrm{mag}\]